 7. Decorate your hat any way you want!
 We did one with tissue paper squares.

-Cut out two circles.
+Cut out two circles from tissue paper.

-Glue them together.
+Glue the circles together.

 Fold and press the paper together until you like how your flower looks!
 (It’s really fun to play around with different sizes and colors of circles.)